soapbox-pub/rebased/docs/api/differences_in_mastoapi_responses.md

 - `in_reply_to_account_acct`: the `acct` property of User entity for replied user (if any)
 - `content`: a map consisting of alternate representations of the `content` property with the key being it's mimetype.
 Currently the only alternate representation supported is `text/plain`
 - `spoiler_text`: a map consisting of alternate representations of the `spoiler_text` property with the key being it's mimetype.
 Currently the only alternate representation supported is `text/plain`
+- `expires_on`: a datetime (iso8601) that states when the post will expire (be deleted automatically), or empty if the post won't expire

 ## Attachments